 From time to time, I get a crazy idea of changing something small in my automation setup.
 Usually, an idea like that drags me into a rabbit hole, I didn’t know it had existed.
-Whatever I do nowadays, I always look at it with an angle: “Would that make an interesting tutorial?” and that angle has turned a simple “Is it night time yet?” query, into a 200 line long coding challenge.
-I hope someone will appreciate it the fact I made a tool to check which part of the world needs a flashlight.
+Whatever I do nowadays, I always look at it with an angle: “Would that make an interesting tutorial?” and that angle has turned a simple “Is it nighttime yet?” query, into a 200 line long coding challenge.
+I hope someone will appreciate the fact I made a tool to check which part of the world needs a flashlight.

 The “bigtimer” node is great… until it isn’t

 I have been using the “bigtimer” node for a long time.
 As my NodeRED flows grow, adding the same nodes each time around becomes a burden and a complication that you have to deal with.
-Having a global set of values that I can use is the best coding practice, than reconfiguring a “bigtimer” node each time you want to deal with a timer or reconfigure a group of the devices that are not connected to the same node.
+Having a global set of values that I can use is the best coding practice, then reconfiguring a “bigtimer” node each time you want to deal with a timer or reconfigure a group of the devices that are not connected to the same node.

 I wanted to have a global variable, which would store information about the time of the day: day/night.
 On the surface, it’s a simple idea.
 When you actually approach the problem (and the fact that you would like to share the idea with other people in different parts of the world) things get a little bit harder.

 If you are here to rip the fruit of my work, scroll down to the bottom and download the flow.
 You can also buy me a coffee while you at it.